The Voyage of The Aegre: Notes on Chapter 20- High and Dry on Pago Pago

 Rain, by Somerset Maugham

-I open this last chapter in the book with a paragraph about Somerset Maugham’s most famous and successful short story, Rain.
-It rains a lot in Pago Pago where the story is set; the average annual rainfall ranges from about 120 inches (304 centimetres) along the coasts to as much as 300 inches (762 centimetres) in the high mountains.
+I open Chapter 20in the book with a paragraph about Somerset Maugham’s most famous and successful short story, Rain.
+The story is set in Pago Pago, where it rains a lot; the average annual rainfall ranges from about 120 inches (304 centimetres) along the coasts to as much as 300 inches (762 centimetres) in the high mountains.

-The story, set in American Samoa, tells of how a missionary’s determination to reform a prostitute leads to tragedy.
+The story tells of how a missionary’s determination to reform a prostitute leads to tragedy.
 Maugham wrote it during an enforced stay in a guesthouse near the Pago Pago township.
-The guesthouse is still there, now known as The Sadie Thompson Inn and Sadie’s Restaurant.
+The guesthouse is now known as The Sadie Thompson Inn and Sadie’s Restaurant.

-Maugham’s novella was made into a movie, Rain, a 1932 drama film that stars Joan Crawford as the prostitute Sadie Thompson, which you can watch by following the link below.
+Maugham’s novella was made into a movie, Rain, a 1932 drama film starring Joan Crawford as the prostitute Sadie Thompson.
+You can watch it by following the link below.
 Directed by Lewis Milestone and set in the South Seas, the production was partly filmed at Santa Catalina Island and what is now Crystal Cove State Park in California.
-The film also features Walter Huston as the conflicted missionary who insists that Sadie end her evil ways but whose own moral standards and self-righteous behaviour steadily decay.
+The film also features Walter Huston as the conflicted missionary who insists that Sadie end her evil ways, but whose own moral standards and self-righteous behaviour steadily decay.

 The plot of the film is based on the 1922 play Rain by John Colton and Clemence Randolph, which in turn was based on the 1921 short story “Miss Thompson” (later retitled “Rain”) by W. Somerset Maugham.
 Actress Jeanne Eagels had played the role on stage.
 Other movie versions of the story include a 1928 silent film titled Sadie Thompson, starring Gloria Swanson and Miss Sadie Thompson (1953), which starred Rita Hayworth.
 You can watch the 1932 movie on YouTube here https://www.youtube.com/watch?v=_CkVD0Nk_D0

-The education program was run with the local TV station KVZK-TV, and it wasn’t long before we were interviewed, the station planning a 30′ program on our voyage.
+The education program was run with the local TV station KVZK-TV, and it wasn’t long before we were interviewed.
+The Station was planning a 30-minute program on our voyage.
 To illustrate it, I wrote home and asked my parents to send copies of photos we’d sent them earlier for safekeeping.
-They eventually arrived and were assembled into story boards.
+They eventually arrived and were assembled into storyboards.

 TV Story boards for a 1975 TV program about the Voyage of the Aegre

-But nothing ever came of it, and today, there seems to be no trace of the original recording.
+But nothing ever came of it; today, there seems to be no trace of the original recording.
 Meanwhile, Ed Roberts, working in the Art Department, presented me with a grand certificate:

 Sailing Master ticket